 International Student Responsibilities

-Students with F1 status have certain rights and obligations under the regulations of the Immigration and Customs Enforcement (ICE).
-This brochure outlines the most important of these responsibilities.
+Students with F1 Visa status have certain rights and obligations under the regulations of the Immigration and Customs Enforcement (ICE).
+This webpage outlines the most important of these responsibilities.

 Passport: Your passport must be valid at all times.
 If you lose your passport, contact your home country's embassy or nearest consulate to have it replaced.

 I-20: All F and M students that study in the United States need a Form I-20, "Certificate of Eligibility for Nonimmigrant Student Status."
 Read and clearly understand the information on the I-20.